![]() Profile Antennas for Communications

 Return to Table of ContentsReturn to AFC Home Page.

 AFC's headquarters are in Ocala, Florida, which is located 1-1/2 hours north of Orlando.
 From Orlando international airport, take the Florida Turn Pike north to Highway 75.
-Florida Map Orlando to Ocala, gif 38K
+Florida Map Orlando to Ocala.

 A complete Internet WWW AFC document index may be found in Antennas for Communications (AFC) Home Page Document Summary List.